 What you need to know

-- Market environment: whilst past performance is not a reliable indicator of future returns, sustainable equity strategies have proven their worth over the long term.
-In the short term, however, they can underperform less sustainable strategies, as seen in 2022.
+- Market environment: whilst past performance is not a reliable indicator of future returns, ESG equity strategies have proven their worth over the long term.
+In the short term, however, they can underperform less ESG strategies, as seen in 2022.

-- Philosophy: we take a principle-based approach to sustainability, which means we see sustainability as an investment opportunity, not a constraint.
+- Philosophy: we take a principle-based approach to ESG, which means we see ESG as an investment opportunity, not a constraint.

-- Toolkit: we recognise that sustainability is not binary.
+- Toolkit: we recognise that ESG is not binary.
 We describe the diversity of our investment approach as a toolkit, which contains strategies such as leaders, improvers, themes and dedicated assets.

-- Asset allocation: we integrate sustainability at every step of our asset allocation process from asset class forecasts to sub-asset class exposure.
+- Asset allocation: we integrate ESG in our asset allocation process from asset class forecasts to sub-asset class exposure.

 - Instrument selection: innovation inspires our instrument selection.

-Our sustainable investment approach starts with an understanding of the broader market environment.
+Our ESG investment approach starts with an understanding of the broader market environment.
 This contextualises our investment philosophy, toolkit, approach to asset allocation and instrument selection (figure 1).

 Growing Investor Interest

-Sustainable assets have increased rapidly in recent years.
-According to Morningstar, as of December 2021, global sustainable assets stood at USD 2.74 trillion1
+ESG assets have increased rapidly in recent years.
+According to Morningstar, as of December 2021, global ESG assets stood at USD 2.74 trillion1

 , almost triple the December 2018 figure.
 The pace of growth and innovation continues to accelerate, as the number of sustainable funds launched in Q4 2021 is almost double that of Q1 2019.